yahyaoui-elyes/Anomaly_detection/README.md

 # Anomaly_detection

-An outlier detection toolkit for based on Interquartile Range also known (IQR) and Z-scores.
+An outlier detection toolkit for based on Interquartile Range (IQR) and Z-scores.

 ## Data Set Information